Product Designer | Design & Strategy

 NOTE: Due to the nature of this project that’s still in the development phase, only a limited amount of content can be shared.

-V2 Android designs for Southeast Asian users
+V2 Android designs for Myanmar and Vancouver users

-After conducting some research on our existing user base, I put together another new persona and also mapped out the end-to-end user flow to see where we could improve the steps and processes.
 From there, mockups and prototypes were developed with the brand vision in mind (fun yet professional) after rounds of sketching, wireframing, and feedback gathering.
 I worked together with our development, user testing, content strategy, marketing, and data analysis team members in building out the prototype for both the app and LMS.

 Journey Framework

-I also leveraged and referenced existing design patterns that would make sense to our users who have likely had experience with platforms such as Google Drive (for our financial partners) and other apps (for our learners).
-The challenge was mainly finding a balance between designing for the American and the Southeast Asian users as both were different culturally and in their technical competencies.
 The key reiterations of the previous version of the app was gamification on the financial learning experience.
 I took broad ideas from users and my team and mocked up various versions of how we can approach gamification.
 The final design was inspired by Mario and Duolingo, where users can navigate different worlds and unlock challenges with various difficulties.
+Please note that due to privacy, there will be limited information on the final design.

 Content Management System redesign